Pyrofoux/Drowsy/README.md

 Below is an English summary.

 For any questions, contact me at <yrabii@ensc.fr>, or on [Twitter](https://twitter.com/Pyrofoux).
-I'm currently looking for opportunities to study AI and Computational Creativity, especially a PhD.
+I'm currently looking for opportunities to study AI and Computational Creativity, like an internship or a PhD.
 Please get in touch !

 *Made in  3 months during 2nd year of engineering school, at the École Nationale Supérieure de Cognitique (Bordeaux, 2019)*